-- 1. Once the evaluation is completed; - a) Related Service Provider will Notify the Special Education Teacher - b) Special Education Teacher will calendar match with the IEP team members, including parents/guardians, to determine a date/time for the student's eligibility meeting. - c) Special Education Teacher will send out the NOC. - 2.
+1. Once the evaluation is completed;

+- a) Related Service Provider will Notify the Special Education Teacher - b) Special Education Teacher will calendar match with the IEP team members, including parents/guardians, to determine a date/time for the student's eligibility meeting.

+- c) Special Education Teacher will send out the NOC. - 2.
 Related Service Providers prepares and brings the following eligibility paperwork to the IEP meeting; - a) Evaluation Results pages-Type in "see previous evaluation results dated xx-xx-xx" on areas where no current assessments were completed.
 The only domain where there should be evaluation results is your area. - b) Final Eligibility Determination Page-This form should already be completed and all you have to do is add a linking statement in the "Adverse Effects" section listing their additional deficit area and then add your service in the "Educational Needs" section.
 If by chance this page is blank, you will need to contact the district school psychologist to have him/her complete that page for you.
-Add your linking statement for your specified area of deficit and your services in the educational needs section. - c) Present Levels of Educational Performance Page (Prepare only)- Update student strengths, functional performance, and adverse areas affected sections (also, if appropriate, health section). - d) Goal pages if the student is eligible for the related service - e) Educational Services and Placement Pages (Prepare only) to reflect Related Services - f) Notice of Conference Recommendations - 1) Mark box 1 - 2) Mark box 3 - 3.
-Special Education Teacher will prepare, print and bring the rest of the student's IEP pages to the IEP meeting.
-Notes; - a) Conference Summary Report - 1) Mark "Reevaluation" - 2) Mark "Annual IEP Review/Revision" - 3) Do NOT change the Eligibility Review dates or the Reevaluation Due date as these are only adjusted when a comprehensive reevaluation is completed. - 4) Do NOT change the Annual IEP Review date unless this meeting is also an Annual IEP Review meeting - b) Excusal Form - c) Additional Notes - d) Bring a copy of the NOC
+Add your linking statement for your specified area of deficit and your services in the educational needs section. - c) Present Levels of Educational Performance Page (Prepare only)- Update student strengths, functional performance, and adverse areas affected sections (also, if appropriate, health section). - d) Goal pages if the student is eligible for the related service - e) Educational Services and Placement Pages (Prepare only) to reflect Related Services - f) Notice of Conference Recommendations - Mark box 1 Is eligible or continues to be eligible for spec ed and related services Mark box 3 Will receive special education and related services

+3. Special Education Teacher will prepare, print and bring the rest of the student's IEP pages to the IEP meeting.
+Notes;

+- a) Conference Summary Report

+- 1) Mark "Reevaluation"

+- 2) Mark "Annual IEP Review/Revision"

+- 3) Do NOT change the Eligibility Review dates or the Reevaluation Due date as these are only adjusted when a comprehensive reevaluation is completed.

+- 4) Do NOT change the Annual IEP Review date unless this meeting is also an Annual IEP Review meeting

+- b) Excusal Form

+- c) Additional Notes

+- d) Bring a copy of the NOC